gchq/gaffer-doc/docs/getting-started/example-deployment/project-setup.md

 # Example Deployment

 This guide will run through the start up and deployment of a basic Gaffer instance.
-It will cover how to write a basic Gaffer Schema from scratch along with using the premade containers to run the Gaffer rest API and Accumulo based data store.
+It will cover how to write a basic Gaffer Schema from scratch along with using the pre-made containers to run the Gaffer rest API and Accumulo based data store.

 ## The Example Graph